os-climate/witness-energy/energy_models/models/electricity/gas/combined_cycle_gas_turbine/documentation/combined_cycle_gas_turbine_disc.markdown

 The data used for this model is extracted from World Bank[^2], the International Energy Agency[^3], the Energy Information Administration[^4], Lazard[^5] and Fraunhofer[^6].
 In its document[^2], the World Bank gather data from several sources to compute the Levelized Cost of Energy and compare the different results.

+### GHG emissions

+The GAINS model predicts methane fugitive emissions from crude oil extraction.
+Emission factors from gas production are adapted from IPCC guidelines and a mean value has been taken for the leakage at industrial and power plants of 0.1025 kt/PJ [^4].

 ### Hypotheses
 For global investment and production we only have data for gas electricity without the detail for each technology.
 For the production, the Energy Information Agency[^3] explains that in 2017, 53% of the gas electricity was produced by Combined Cycle Gas Plant and the left 47% by gas turbine.
 This information was used for our assumption that 55% of global production comes from CCGT and 45% from GT.
 Regarding investment, the only information we found is also from the Energy Information Agency[^3].
 It states that the majority of the investment goes into CCGT plant.
 Our hypothesis is that 75% of investment of the 2 past years in gas plant was for CCGT plant and 25% for GT plant.